DaneDuvall/DaneDuvall/README.md

-- 👋 Hi, I’m @DaneDuvall, I'm 17 years old and currently enrolled in Lane Community College.
+- 👋 Hi, I’m @DaneDuvall, I'm 18 years old and currently enrolled in Lane Community College.
-- 👀 I’m interested in Java, C#, C++, HTML, CSS, and many other programming languages.
+- 👀 I’m interested in Java, JavaScript, C#, C++, HTML, CSS, and many other programming languages.
 I like to play video games, coding, and watching movies/TV shows.
-- 🌱 I’m currently learning Java and C# at my community college.
+- 🌱 I’m currently learning JavaScript and C# at my community college.
-- 💞️ I’m looking to collaborate on any Java projects or HTML projects.
+- 💞️ I’m looking to collaborate on any JavaScript projects or HTML projects.
-- 📫 How to reach me on here or my email (daneduvall05@gmail.com) if you are interested in having me on a project or are interested in one of my own, please feel free to contact me via my email.
+- 📫 How to reach me: on here or my email (daneduvall05@gmail.com) if you are interested in having me on a project or are interested in one of my own, please feel free to contact me via my email.